supahgreg/cf-for-k8s/docs/adrs/001-use-kapp-versioned.md

 ## Context

-As we look to support the rotation of configuration and credentials in cf-for-k8s, we have considered the potential challenges of a kubernetes-native implementation.
-At some point in the chain from kubernetes resources to the processes running in pods, we need to update a value and have that value flow into the running processes by which it is consumed.
+As we look to support the rotation of configuration and credentials in cf-for-k8s, we have considered the potential challenges of a Kubernetes-native implementation.
+At some point in the chain from Kubernetes resources to the processes running in pods, we need to update a value and have that value flow into the running processes by which it is consumed.

 As an initial callout, we have the following underlying assumption: hardcoding the value of a secret into config and updating it there is not a secure solution.
-Instead we would like to capture configuration and values in kubernetes primitives, ConfigMaps and Secrets, and only consume references to those resources.
+Instead we would like to capture configuration and values in Kubernetes primitives, ConfigMaps and Secrets, and only consume references to those resources.
 Consequently our only option for updating the value itself is to update the ConfigMap or Secret.
 This leaves the question of how we update all of the consumers of those resources?